What are these rules about?

-The DNR is considering amendments to Minnesota Rules, parts 6100.0100 to 6100.4300.
 These rules govern the recreational use of state parks, state recreation areas, state waysides, state trails and water trails, and forest lands.
 Together, this set of rules are sometimes called the outdoor recreation rules.

 - Address emerging recreational activities, technologies, and federal requirements.

-- Integrate the rules governing state trails into the rules for the other recreation units.
+- Integrate the rules governing state trials and water trails into the rules for other recreation units.

 - Provide common definitions and provisions for the recreation units where possible.

-- Provide different regulations for state parks, state recreation areas, and waysides, consistent with the purposes described in the Minnesota Outdoor Recreation Act (Chapter 86A).
+- Provide different regulations for state parks, state recreation areas, and state waysides, consistent with the purposed described in the Minnesota Outdoor Recreation Act (Chapter 86A).
 The current rules do not differentiate among these units.

 - Respond to changing visitor needs and desires (for example, allowing pets in designated camper cabins, and use of alcohol in private areas such as campsites and lodging).

 - Update and correct outdated and obsolete provisions.

 The DNR does not have a draft rule available for review at this time.
-The DNR plans to propose a draft rule and anticipates having the draft available for public review in mid-2020.
+The DNR is preparing a draft rule and anticipates having the draft available for public review in mid-2020.
 At that time, the DNR will publish a notice of the proposed rule in the State Register, and will make the proposed rule available for public review and comment.
 For a list of key areas that may be revised, please see Key areas for revision link in the Rulemaking documents below.

 - Rule revision process